miilue/Federated-prompt-learning-framework-under-long-tailed-datasets/README.md

+# A framework for federated prompt learning under long-tailed datasets

 <!-- # Don't Only Fine-Tune Majority: Federated Gradient-Balanced Prompt Learning for Long-Tailed Heterogeneous Data          This is an official implementation of the following paper: >Don't Only Fine-Tune Majority: Federated Gradient-Balanced Prompt Learning for Long-Tailed Heterogeneous Data -->